 Use Clear Bins for Visibility

 Store supplies in clear bins for easy visibility and access.
-It’s a simple trick that ensures I can always find what I need without a fuss.
+It’s a simple trick that ensures I can always find what I need without a fuss, making it one of my favorite DIY art studio storage ideas.

 Adjustable Shelf Heights